WTA to AP: Loss of China events over Peng could go past '22 | Sports-Games

 A statement attributed to Peng two weeks and tweeted out by the international arm of Chinese state broadcaster CCTV included a retraction of her accusations.

+In a tweet, the editor of hard-line nationalist Communist Party newspaper Global Times criticized the WTA for “coercing Peng Shuai to support the West’s attack on Chinese system.”
+Like other Western social media platforms, Twitter is blocked in China.

+The U.S. Tennis Association commended Simon and the WTA, tweeting a statement that read: “This type of leadership is courageous and what is needed to ensure the rights of all individuals are protected and all voices are heard.''
+International Tennis Federation spokeswoman Heather Bowler said the ITF board would meet Thursday to discuss the matter.

-“I applaud Steve Simon and the WTA leadership for taking a strong stand on defending human rights in China and around the world,'' International Tennis Hall of Fame member and women’s tennis pioneer Billie Jean King said. ''The WTA has chosen to be on the right side of history in defending the rights of our players.
-This is yet another reason why women’s tennis is the leader in women’s sports.''
+''I applaud Steve Simon and the WTA leadership for taking a strong stand on defending human rights in China and around the world,” women’s tennis pioneer Billie Jean King said.
+“The WTA has chosen to be on the right side of history in defending the rights of our players.
+This is yet another reason why women’s tennis is the leader in women’s sports.”
 Concerns about the censoring of Peng’s post and her subsequent disappearance from public view turned #WhereIsPengShuai into a trending topic on social media and drew support from tennis stars such as Serena Williams, Naomi Osaka, Roger Federer, Rafael Nadal, Novak Djokovic and Martina Navratilova.

+But news of the first #MeToo case to reach the political realm in China has not been reported by the domestic media and online discussion of it has been highly censored.

+''I can only imagine the range of emotions and feelings that Peng is likely going through right now.
+I hope she knows that none of this is her fault, and that we remain very proud of her extreme courage that she’s shown through this,” Simon told the AP. ''But the one thing that we can’t do is walk away from this, because if we’re walking away from the key elements — which is obviously not only her well-being, but the investigation — then we’re telling the world that not addressing sexual assault with respect to the seriousness it requires is OK, because it’s too difficult.
+And it’s simply something that we can’t let happen.”.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)